johnbywater/quantdsl/README.md

 * a statement is either an expression or an 'if' clause;
 * the test compare expression of an 'if' clause cannot contain any of the primitive elements.

 As an illustative example of a *Quant DSL* module, consider the following definition of an American option.
 You can see two user defined functions (*Option* and *American*), and an expression which states the specific terms of the option.
-The terms *Wait*, *Choice*, *TimeDelta*, *Date* and *Market* are the primitive elements of *Quant DSL*.
+The terms *Wait*, *Choice* and *Market* are primitive elements of *Quant DSL*. (*Date* and *TimeDelta* are constant value objects of *Quant DSL*, and so are the integers.)

 ```python
 def Option(date, strike, underlying, alternative):